mrc-ide/packit/docs/auth.md

 - generate and return a JWT token which will be included in the request response.
 This token should be included in the as a Bearer token in the Authorization header in all subsequent requests to the API.

-TODO: remarks on front end vs back end
+TODO: Does OrderlyWeb DirectClient currently use PAT?
-TODO: Cors config??
+TODO: remarks on front end vs back end ?
 TODO: document what happens on Auth failure
 TODO: ticket for expiring - but possible make this a redirect from the front end - can't redirect though because it's just an API....
 Check if expiry is checked in extract ticket!